 Nomination of Buhl Planetarium as Historic Landmark 2005 March 2 Page 3 of 3

-Pittsburgh, it was important that Pittsburgh have a first-class facility to
+Development labs in Pittsburgh, it was important that Pittsburgh have a

-(but, by no means, limited to) the annual Pittsburgh Regional School Science
+Popular Science, including (but, by no means, limited to) the annual Pittsburgh

 In the case of the Bell Telephone Company of Pennsylvania, not only did they provide many telecommunications exhibits for Buhl Planetarium, for a while they even funded a part-time staff person to explain these exhibits to the public!
 And, when Bell Telephone decided to introduce commercial Picture Phone service (real-time, video and voice telephone service; video was in black-and-white) in the early 1970s (and, they chose Pittsburgh and Chicago as the first two cities for this service unveiling), Bell Telephone provided Buhl Planetarium with two Picture Phone telephone booths, where the public could learn how to use this new technology!

-number 10: The Buhl Planetarium and Institute of Popular Science
+8) Criteria number 10: The Buhl Planetarium and

-these reasons, I urge the Historic Review Commission of
+For these reasons, I urge the Historic Review

 Attached to this statement are letters from two citizens, who could not attend today’s hearing, who also support the historic designation of Buhl Planetarium.